gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 echo $IC_API_KEY
 ```

-If you have an API Key but is not set neither have the JSON file when it was created, you must recreate the key.
+If you have an API Key but is not set, neither have the JSON file when it was created, you must recreate the key.
 Delete the old one if won't be in
 use anymore.

 ```bash